 Cryptocurrency has become a popular alternative asset class for long-term investors and a volatile asset for short-term traders.
-Despite its growing popularity, the tax treatment of cryptocurrencies is complex and ambiguous.
-The IRS clarified some outstanding questions last year, but many questions remain and it's important to ensure everything is done right.
+Despite its growing popularity, cryptocurrency taxes are complex and ambiguous.
+The IRS clarified some outstanding questions in 2020, but many questions remain and it's important to ensure everything is done right.

-Let's take a look at how cryptocurrencies are taxed and how you can ensure that you're paying the taxes you owe — and nothing more.
+Let's take a look at how cryptocurrency is taxed and how you can ensure that you're paying the taxes you owe — and nothing more.

 Ordinary income tax rates apply if you sell a cryptocurrency within one year of buying it.
 In general, these tax rates are significantly higher than the taxes owed by long-term holders.

 Capital gains tax rates apply if you sell a cryptocurrency more than a year after buying it, which is typically lower than the tax rates for short-term holders.

 - Trading crypto (BTC for ETH, like-kind exchanges are disallowed)